VFPX/VFPX.github.io/migrating.md

 * Tell Git about the GitHub repository:

-        git remote add origin https://github.com/Repository.git
+        git remote add origin https://github.com/RepositoryName.git

-    where "Repository" is the name of the repository, such as "VFPX/FRXTabs".
+    where "RepositoryName" is the name of the repository, such as "VFPX/FRXTabs".

 * Push to the GitHub repository: